cespare/flake/README.md

 # flake

 Flake is a tool to find test flakes.
-Run `flake -h` for usage.
+It runs commands repeatedly until failure.

-TODO: document more
+Run `flake -h` for usage instructions.